 Students at Bristol County Agricultural work on the school's farm daily, and really learn the ins and outs of farm management.
 "What's great about our program is that some of our students have never set foot on a farm before enrolling, while others spent their childhoods helping to look after the livestock and working in the fields," says Leslie.
 "After four years with us, most go on to college to study animal science or agriculture.
 Our Large Animal Science program produces a lot of veterinary technicians and animal nutritionists."

-Besides being the only school that sells milk to Agri-Mark, Bristol County Agricultural has the distinction of being one of only three agricultural schools in Massachusetts, and the only school that milks cows.
+Aside from being one of the owners of Cabot Creamery Co-operative, Bristol County Agricultural also has the distinction of being one of only three agricultural schools in Massachusetts, and the only school that milks cows.
 "We have more animals than your typical agricultural school," says Leslie.
 "We think that contributes to a quality experience for our students, helping strengthen their academic development.
 The hands on experience with the animals also assists in reinforcing our dedication to breed preservation.
 As one can imagine, the students get quite attached to our cows, and really take an interest in their quality of life."

 In addition to focusing on animal care, Bristol County Agricultural also puts great emphasis on sustainability programs.
 The school has a natural resources department, and students learn about a variety of recycling programs and other natural resource conservation and sustainability practices.

 Though the school, which is celebrating its centennial this year, doesn't milk cows as their primary source of income like most other dairy farmers, that doesn't mean they don't strive to produce the best quality product.
 Every year, they receive "A's" on their report card from Agri-Mark in the form of milk quality awards.
 Class dismissed.